 - Group discussions

 - Role plays

 - Student workbook

 - Thought chain / decision making

 - Creativity challenges

 - Videos

 - Trivia

 - Teachable moments / stories

 - Relatable story sharing

-- Real life examples
+- Real-life examples

 - Demonstrations

-One-on-One Mentoring: If the core curriculum is being taught every other week, participants receive mentoring, on the bi-weeks, in any life area (goal setting, rapport building, social and emotional skills).
+One-on-One Mentoring: If the Core Curriculum is being taught every other week, participants receive mentoring, on the bi-weeks, in various life areas (goal setting, rapport building, social and emotional skills).

 Community Involvement: The S.P.A.R.K.
-Mentoring program also provides a community-involvement with the Leadership module.
+Mentoring curriculum also provides a community-involvement project through the Leadership Module.
 Participants complete various volunteer projects to help support local nonprofits.
-Each group of participants being taught the core curriculum will have the opportunity to choose a community project they would like to complete as a group.
-The discussion occurs, and the decision is made during the Community Engagement lesson of the Leadership Module.
-Completing this lesson and the project, allows participants the opportunity to bond with their community and empowers them to see that they can be a vital asset to their community.
+All participants being taught the Leadership Module will choose a community project they would like to complete as a group.
+They will discuss and decide upon their projects during the Community Engagement lesson of the Leadership Module.
+Completing this lesson and project provides participants the opportunity to bond with their community, and it empowers them to see that they can be a vital asset to that community.

 S.P.A.R.K.
-Facilitator Training: Training in the Inside-Out understanding is highly suggested for of any teachers who will facilitate the program.
-The Cypress Initiative, Inc. provides access to teachers-training resources, as well as on-site and virtual training opportunities.
+Facilitator Training: Foundational training is strongly suggested for of any schools, organizations or educators who plan to facilitate the program.
+The Cypress Initiative, Inc. provides access to online training resources and webinars, as well as on-site and virtual training opportunities.
 For more information on S.P.A.R.K.-certified facilitator training, please contact us at info@cypressinitiative.org or call 1(813) 662-6920.

 Theory of The S.P.A.R.K.
 Program reduces risk factors and uncovers resiliency to promote

+Theory of

 Change emotional well-being and school success in youth via an understanding of the

 (Outputs) mind and human experience.
 Through this the participants acquire:

 Insight into thought recognition

-Insight into inner resilience, clear mind, and mindfulness
+Insight into inner resilience, clear-mindedness, and mindfulness

 Understanding of the dynamics of feelings

 Insight into self- esteem

-Ability to use "thought chain" in decision making
+Ability to use "thought chain" in decision-making

 • Increased positive connection with themselves, others and their community

 Short-Term Participants who complete the S.P.A.R.K. program, demonstrate:

 Outcomes Increased resilience

 Increased inhibition and impulse control

-• Increased problem solving, decision making, and conflict resolution skills
+• Increased problem-solving, decision-making, and conflict-resolution skills

 Increased communication skills

 Increased positive outlook and greater sense of well-being

 Long-Term Participants who complete the S.P.A.R.K. program demonstrate:

 Impact Increased academic success

 Increased self- confidence and self-worth

 Increased self-regulation

 Increased engagement in positive relationships

 Increased acceptance in differences in others

-Engage in pro-social behaviors
+Engagement in pro-social behaviors

 Measurements Inputs:

-• Fidelity Scales
+Fidelity Scales

-• Teacher feedback Activities:
+Teacher feedback

+Activities:

 Service Delivery Documentation

 Outputs:

-Curriculum Pre-and post-surveys
+Pre-and post-curriculum surveys

-Student Feedback
+Student Feedback To do Heritage To do H

-Teacher Input

-Short Term Outcomes:
+• Teacher Input Short Term Outcomes:

-• Resilience, DERS, CDP, 3PI and UP scales
+Resilience, DERS, CDP, 3PI and UP scales Long Torm Impact:

 Long Term Impact:

-School Attendance Reports School Attendance Reports
+School Attendance Reports School Discipline Reports

-School Discipline Reports Student Grade Reports
+School Discipline ReportsStudent Grade Reports

-Student Grade Reports
+Student Orace Reports